slavakurilyak/ctx/README.md

 `ctx` integrates with leading AI coding assistants and agentic IDEs through simple setup commands.
 We're constantly expanding support to include more tools based on community needs.

-**NEW: AGENTS.md Support** - `ctx` now supports the [AGENTS.md standard](https://agents.md/), an open format for guiding coding agents that works across multiple AI tools.
+**AGENTS.md Support** - `ctx` now supports the [AGENTS.md standard](https://agents.md/), an open format for guiding coding agents that works across multiple AI tools.
 Run `ctx setup agents` to generate a universal AGENTS.md file that's compatible with Cursor, RooCode, OpenCode, and other agents that support this standard.

 **Want to see your favorite AI tool supported?** [Request a new integration](https://github.com/slavakurilyak/ctx/issues/new?title=Integration%20Request:%20[Tool%20Name]&body=Please%20add%20support%20for%20[Tool%20Name]%0A%0AOfficial%20site:%20%0ADocs:%20%0AHow%20it%20handles%20custom%20instructions:%20) by creating a GitHub issue.